 There’s a good deal of overlap between a project plan and a project schedule.
 The project schedule is an important part of the plan and incorporates information from the budget, goals, and deliverables in addition to the timeline.

 Taking all the information gathered in making your project plan, identify all the activities needed to carry out your project.
-In the case of complex projects, it may be helpful to organize these tasks in the form of a Work Breakdown Structure (WBS), a chart visualizing tasks and their sub-tasks.
+In the case of complex projects, it may be helpful to organize these tasks in the form of a Work Breakdown Structure (WBS), a project management chart visualizing projects, tasks, and their sub-tasks.

-Once you’ve listed all the activities, determine dependencies among them (which things are prerequisites of other steps) and then sequence them accordingly.
+Once you’ve listed all the activities, determine project dependencies among them (which things are prerequisites of other steps) and then sequence them accordingly.
 At this point, you can estimate the time and resources required for each activity and confirm that your budget and timeline are adequate.

 After the project schedule and plan are complete, you need project management strategies and project management tools to communicate them to your team and to help everyone stay on track throughout the project.

-The best-laid plans can be ruined by poor execution, but the right combination of tools and project management best practices can keep your team organized for the duration of the project.
+The best-laid plans can be ruined by poor execution, but the right project tracking software and project management best practices can keep your team organized for the duration of the project.

 4. Work with deadlines

 Set due dates not only for high-level goals but also for individual action items.
 The deadline holds you and your team accountable for the work you’re doing every day.
 It gives you a clear picture of what is needed when.
 It will also help your project team stay focused on the tasks at hand without having to work on them on an ad-hoc basis.

 You can set challenging deadlines to keep the momentum going forward, spark innovation, and avoid distractions.
 But, be sure to not overdo them and get your team’s inputs as unrealistic deadlines are morale killers.